berops/culture/Golang.md

 * The version of go with which the module is created.
 * Dependency requirements of the module for a successful build.
 It defines both project’s dependencies requirement and also locks them to their correct version.

-NB Both go.mod as well as go.sum file should be checked into the Version Control System (VCS) such as git.
+NB Both go.mod as well as go.sum files should be checked into the Version Control System (VCS) such as git.

 **go.mod**
-go.mod file lists down the dependency requirement of the module.
-Now a dependency of a module can be of two kind:
+go.mod file contains the dependency requirements of the module.
+A dependency of a module can be of two kind:

 * Direct -A direct dependency is a dependency which the module directly imports.
 * Indirect – It is the dependency that is imported by the module’s direct dependencies.
 Also, any dependency that is mentioned in the go.mod file but not imported in any of the source files of the module is also treated as an indirect dependency.

 go.mod file only records the direct dependency.
 However, it may record an indirect dependency in the below case:

 * Any indirect dependency which is not listed in the go.mod file of your direct dependency or if direct dependency doesn’t have a go.mod file, then that dependency will be added to the go.mod file with indirect as the suffix.
-We will see an example of this later in the article to know this better.

 **go.sum**
-This file lists down the checksum of direct and indirect dependency required along with the version.
+This file lists down the checksums of direct and indirect dependencies required along with their version.
 It is to be mentioned that the go.mod file is enough for a successful build.

-The checksum present in go.sum file is used to validate the checksum of each of direct and indirect dependency to confirm that none of them has been modified.
+The checksum present in go.sum file is used to validate the checksum of each direct and indirect dependency to confirm that none of them have been modified.

 **Imports**
-Go supports namespace aliases on Imports:
+Go supports namespace aliases on imports:
 ```go
 import (
   crand "crypto/rand"